Thousands of LA school district workers to hold 3-day strike

 “We would simply have no way of ensuring a safe and secure environment where teaching can take place,” Carvalho said.

-On Wednesday, Carvalho accused the union of refusing to negotiate and said that he was prepared to meet “day and night” to prevent a strike.
+On Wednesday, Carvalho accused the union of refusing to negotiate and said that he was prepared to meet “day and night” to prevent a strike, which he said would harm students already struggling to regain academic ground lost when classrooms were closed and they were forced to learn remotely during the COVID-19 pandemic.

+At a news conference, he said averting a strike “will avoid keeping kids home, will avoid kids from going hungry in our community without access to the food they get in school.”

 The district has more than 500,000 students.
 It serves Los Angeles and all or part of 25 other cities and unincorporated county areas.